skip to Main Content

 Why?

-We usually get called out of class only when someone dies in the family.
+Parents usually visit the school in the middle of the day when someone dies in the family.

 It had to be an emergency.